 To get a good view of the underwater springs, I highly suggest taking a ride on the famous glass bottom boats.
 The tour will run about 30-40 minutes and the guide will take you around several springs, point out artifacts, and offer opportunities for wildlife viewing.
 The crystal clear blue water and lush landscape make for a beautiful trip.
 You’ll be able to see a Native American dugout canoe, submerged statues, ancient trees, and more.

-It costs $12 for adults, and $11 for children ages 6-12 and adults over 55.
-You purchase your tickets at the entrance when your purchase park admission.
+The standard 30-minute costs $13 for adults, and $12 for children ages 6-12 and adults over 55.
+You can also choose an extended 1.5-hour tour for $25 per adult.
+Tickets can be purchased at the entrance when your purchase park admission.
 You do not need reservations, and the boats run continuously throughout the day.

 If you choose to paddle the Fort King Paddling Trail and/or the Silver River, you can rent a kayak/canoe or bring your own.
 The launch is accessible from the parking lot of the main entrance.